A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios

 In this survey, we gave a structured overview of recent work in the field of low-resource natural language processing.
-We showed that it is essential to analyze resource-lean scenarios across the different dimensions of data-availability.
-This can reveal which techniques are expected to be applicable and helpful in a specific low-resource setting.
-We hope that our discussions on open issues for the different approaches can serve as inspiration for future work in this important and active research area.
+Beyond the method-specific open issues presented in the previous sections, we see the comparison between approaches as an important point of future work.
+Guidelines are necessary to support practitioners in choosing the right tool for their task.
+In this work, we highlighted that it is essential to analyze resource-lean scenarios across the different dimensions of data-availability.
+This can reveal which techniques are expected to be applicable in a specific low-resource setting.
+More theoretic and experimental work is necessary to understand how approaches compare to each other and on which factors their effectiveness depends. \citet{data-aug/longpre2020dataaug-vs-pretrain}, for instance, hypothesized that data augmentation and pre-trained language models yield similar kind of benefits.
+Often, however, new techniques are just compared to similar methods and not across the range of low-resource approaches.
+While a fair comparison is non-trivial given the different requirements on auxiliary data, we see this endeavour as essential to improve the field of low-resource learning in the future.
+This could also help to understand where the different approaches complement each other and how they can be combined effectively.